ifreund/waylock/PACKAGING.md

 - `--libc my_libc.txt`: Set system libc paths for cross compilation.
 Run `zig libc` to see a documented template for what this file should contain.

-- Enable compiler optimizations with `-Doptimize`:
+- Enable compiler optimizations:

+  - `-Doptimize=ReleaseSafe`: Optimize for execution speed,
-  - `ReleaseSafe`: Keep all assertions and runtime safety checks active.
+  keep all assertions and runtime safety checks active.

-  - `ReleaseFast`: Optimize for execution speed, disable all assertions and runtime safety checks.
+  - `-Doptimize=ReleaseFast`: Optimize for execution speed,
+  disable all assertions and runtime safety checks.

-  - `ReleaseSmall`: Optimize for binary size, disable all assertions and runtime safety checks.
+  - `-Doptimize=ReleaseSmall`: Optimize for binary size,
+  disable all assertions and runtime safety checks.

-Please use `ReleaseSafe` when building waylock for general use.
-This software is not at all demanding when it comes to CPU execution speed and the increased safety is more than worth the binary size trade-off in my opinion.
+Please use `-Doptimize=ReleaseSafe` when building waylock for general software is not at all demanding when it comes to CPU execution speed and the increased safety is more than worth the binary size trade-off in my opinion.